satellite-image-deep-learning/techniques/README.md

 ## AWS
 * Host your data on [S3](https://aws.amazon.com/s3/) and metadata in a db such as [postgres](https://aws.amazon.com/rds/postgresql/)
 * For batch processing use [Batch](https://aws.amazon.com/batch/).
 GPU instances are available for [batch deep learning](https://aws.amazon.com/blogs/compute/deep-learning-on-aws-batch/) inferencing.
 See how Rastervision implement this [here](https://docs.rastervision.io/en/0.13/cloudformation.html)
 * If processing can be performed in 15 minutes or less, serverless [Lambda](https://aws.amazon.com/lambda/) functions are an attractive option owing to their ability to scale.
 Note that lambda may not be a particularly quick solution for deep learning applications, since you do not have the option to batch inference on a GPU.
 Creating a docker container with all the required dependencies can be a challenge.
 To get started read [Using container images to run PyTorch models in AWS Lambda](https://aws.amazon.com/blogs/machine-learning/using-container-images-to-run-pytorch-models-in-aws-lambda/) and for an image classification example [checkout this repo](https://github.com/aws-samples/aws-lambda-docker-serverless-inference).
 Also read [Processing satellite imagery with serverless architecture](https://aws.amazon.com/blogs/compute/processing-satellite-imagery-with-serverless-architecture/) which discusses queuing & lambda.
+Sagemaker also supports server less inference, see  [SageMaker Serverless Inference](https://docs.aws.amazon.com/sagemaker/latest/dg/serverless-endpoints.html).
 For managing a serverless infrastructure composed of multiple lambda functions use [AWS SAM](https://docs.aws.amazon.com/serverless-application-model/index.html) and read [How to continuously deploy a FastAPI to AWS Lambda with AWS SAM](https://iwpnd.pw/articles/2020-01/deploy-fastapi-to-aws-lambda)
-* Use [Glue](https://aws.amazon.com/glue) for data preprocessing - or use Sagemaker
-* To orchestrate basic data pipelines use [Step functions](https://aws.amazon.com/step-functions/).
-Use the [AWS Step Functions Workflow Studio](https://aws.amazon.com/blogs/aws/new-aws-step-functions-workflow-studio-a-low-code-visual-tool-for-building-state-machines/) to get started.
-Read [Orchestrating and Monitoring Complex, Long-running Workflows Using AWS Step Functions](https://aws.amazon.com/blogs/architecture/field-notes-orchestrating-and-monitoring-complex-long-running-workflows-using-aws-step-functions/).
-Note that step functions are defined in JSON
-* If step functions are too limited or you want to write pipelines in python and use Directed Acyclic Graphs (DAGs) for workflow management, checkout hosted [AWS managed Airflow](https://aws.amazon.com/managed-workflows-for-apache-airflow/).
-Read [Orchestrate XGBoost ML Pipelines with Amazon Managed Workflows for Apache Airflow](https://aws.amazon.com/blogs/machine-learning/orchestrate-xgboost-ml-pipelines-with-amazon-managed-workflows-for-apache-airflow/) and checkout [amazon-mwaa-examples](https://github.com/aws-samples/amazon-mwaa-examples)
 * [Sagemaker](https://aws.amazon.com/sagemaker/) is an ecosystem of ML tools accessed via a hosted Jupyter environment & API.
 Read [Build GAN with PyTorch and Amazon SageMaker](https://aws.amazon.com/blogs/machine-learning/build-gan-with-pytorch-and-amazon-sagemaker/), [Run computer vision inference on large videos with Amazon SageMaker asynchronous endpoints](https://aws.amazon.com/blogs/machine-learning/run-computer-vision-inference-on-large-videos-with-amazon-sagemaker-asynchronous-endpoints/)
 * [SageMaker Studio Lab](https://studiolab.sagemaker.aws/) competes with Google colab being free to use with no credit card or AWS account required
 * [Deep learning AMIs](https://aws.amazon.com/machine-learning/amis/) are EC2 instances with deep learning frameworks preinstalled.
 They do require more setup from the user than Sagemaker but in return allow access to the underlying hardware, which makes debugging issues more straightforward.
 There is a [good guide to setting up your AMI instance on the Keras blog](https://blog.keras.io/running-jupyter-notebooks-on-gpu-on-aws-a-starter-guide.html).
 Read [Deploying the SpaceNet 6 Baseline on AWS](https://medium.com/the-downlinq/deploying-the-spacenet-6-baseline-on-aws-c811ad82da1)
 * Specifically created for deep learning inferencing is [AWS Inferentia](https://aws.amazon.com/machine-learning/inferentia/)
 * [Rekognition](https://aws.amazon.com/rekognition/custom-labels-features/) custom labels is a 'no code' annotation, training and inferencing service.
 Read [Training models using Satellite (Sentinel-2) imagery on Amazon Rekognition Custom Labels](https://ryfeus.medium.com/training-models-using-satellite-imagery-on-amazon-rekognition-custom-labels-dd44ac6a3812).
 For a comparison with Azure and Google alternatives [read this article](https://blog.roboflow.com/automl-vs-rekognition-vs-custom-vision/)
+* Use [Glue](https://aws.amazon.com/glue) for data preprocessing - or use Sagemaker
+* To orchestrate basic data pipelines use [Step functions](https://aws.amazon.com/step-functions/).
+Use the [AWS Step Functions Workflow Studio](https://aws.amazon.com/blogs/aws/new-aws-step-functions-workflow-studio-a-low-code-visual-tool-for-building-state-machines/) to get started.
+Read [Orchestrating and Monitoring Complex, Long-running Workflows Using AWS Step Functions](https://aws.amazon.com/blogs/architecture/field-notes-orchestrating-and-monitoring-complex-long-running-workflows-using-aws-step-functions/).
+Note that step functions are defined in JSON
+* If step functions are too limited or you want to write pipelines in python and use Directed Acyclic Graphs (DAGs) for workflow management, checkout hosted [AWS managed Airflow](https://aws.amazon.com/managed-workflows-for-apache-airflow/).
+Read [Orchestrate XGBoost ML Pipelines with Amazon Managed Workflows for Apache Airflow](https://aws.amazon.com/blogs/machine-learning/orchestrate-xgboost-ml-pipelines-with-amazon-managed-workflows-for-apache-airflow/) and checkout [amazon-mwaa-examples](https://github.com/aws-samples/amazon-mwaa-examples)
 * When developing you will definitely want to use [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) and probably [aws-data-wrangler](https://github.com/awslabs/aws-data-wrangler)
 * For managing infrastructure use [Terraform](https://www.terraform.io/).
 Alternatively if you wish to use TypeScript, JavaScript, Python, Java, or C# checkout [AWS CDK](https://aws.amazon.com/cdk/), although I found relatively few examples to get going using python
 * [AWS Ground Station now supports data delivery to Amazon S3](https://aws.amazon.com/about-aws/whats-new/2021/04/aws-ground-station-now-supports-data-delivery-to-amazon-s3/)